e-300/Containerized-Agentic-Platform/README.md

 ## Why I Built This
 I am a platform engineer in the making.
 Understanding how software runs in a production environment and how to effectively deploy, monitor, scale, and maintain software fascinates me.
 I built this project to sharpen those skills.
-The function of the agent is cool, but from my perspective, it is secondary to the platform it is built upon.
+The function of the agent is okey, but from my perspective, it is secondary to the platform it is built upon.

 ## Getting Started